Pleasant Grove Divorce Lawyers & Divorce Attorneys

 Divorce Attorneys in Pleasant Grove

-Our Pleasant Grove divorce attorneys are currently charging a low flat rate of $290 to handle your uncontested divorce without minor children of the marriage and $390 if you do have minor children.
-This does not include a filing fee that each county requires which is a little over $206 in Jefferson County.
+Our Pleasant Grove divorce attorneys are currently charging a low flat rate of $390 to handle your simple uncontested divorce without minor children of the marriage and $490 if you do have minor children.
+This does not include a filing fee that each county requires as well.

 If you are using an online divorce document preparation program, then they will usually not have such county specific language in them and it can cause your divorce to be dismissed by the judge assigned to your case.
 Our Pleasant Grove divorce lawyers are familiar with all of these local rules and will work to ensure that all documents are filed correctly and in compliance with the local rules.
 This is why an actual Pleasant Grove uncontested divorce attorney is necessary and having a national online document preparation company prepare your divorce documents may not be the best decision.